 Real Photo Postcard

-the 2nd battalion, the Rifle Brigade on 1 September, 1867.
+2nd Battalion, the Rifle Brigade on 1 September 1867.
 Between 1867 and 1871 he would have been entitled to tree additional good conduct pays if he had not previously been

 Sergeant William’s active service is reflected by the medals seen in his photograph as well as entries in medal rolls and note in his discharge papers – none of which match up 100%.

-In the photograph Williams’ wears the 1855 India General Service Medal with a single clasp.
-The Indian Mutiny Medal with the single clasp “Lucknow , the 1874 Ashantee Medal
+In the photograph, Williams’ wears the 1854 India General Service Medal with a single clasp.
+The Indian Mutiny Medal with the single clasp “Lucknow", the 1874 Ashantee Medal

 and the LS&GC Medal but makes no mention of the India General Service Medal nor any clasps.
 The medal roll for the Ashantee War Medal confirms Sergeant Williams’

-entitlement to the “Coomassie” clasp since his name in included in the list of those of the 2nd Battalion who were “north of the Prah on the 4th Feby 1874.”
-While no medal roll entries
+entitlement to the “Coomassie” clasp since his name is included in the list of those of the 2nd Battalion who were “...north of the Prah on the 4th Feby 1874.”
+While no medal roll

-for either of Williams’ Indian medals have been found I do not suspect his entitlement to those medals.
+entries for either of Williams’ Indian medals have been found up until now, I do not suspect his entitlement to those medals.

-When Williams celebrated his 95th birthday in 1932 an article appeared in the 19 January of that month edition of the Birmingham Mail.
-He is mentioned as being one of the very last
+When Williams celebrated his 95th birthday in 1932 an article appeared in the 19 January edition of the Birmingham Mail.
+He is mentioned as being one of the very last surviving

-surviving veterans of the mutiny and states that while he related how bad the fighting was during the siege of Lucknow it was in fact much worse in the jungle afterward.
-The article
+veterans of the mutiny and states that while he related as bad as the fighting was during the siege of Lucknow it was in fact much worse in the jungle afterward.
+The article also lists all

-also lists all of Williams’ awards and mentions the “North-west Frontier Indian Medal (1863-64)” which implies it was actually the 1854 India General Service Medal with the “North
+of Williams’ awards and mentions the “North-West Frontier Indian Medal (1863-64)” which probably means the 1854 India General Service Medal with the “North West Frontier”

 In 1877 Charles Williams married Miss Sarah Innes at Newent, Gloucestershire and the couple would raise at least four children – Elizabeth (b.
 1878), Charles (b.
 1880), Walter (b.

-1882) and Mary Ann 9b.
+1882) and Mary Ann (b.
 1885).
 It was with his first son Charles that the naming became interesting.
-The Sergeant Charles gave his namesake son the unusual middle name of
+Sergeant Williams gave his namesake son the unusual middle name of Coomassie

-Coomassie – obviously after his West African campaign.
-One naturally wonders why he chose the middle name of his eldest son from one of that clasps on his campaign medals.
+– obviously after his West African campaign.
+One naturally wonders why he chose the middle name of his eldest son from one of the clasps on his campaign medals.
+Naturally, North

-Naturally North West Frontier may have been really odd not to mention verbose but at the same time he chose not to name his second son Lucknow.
-In any event Coomassie does
+West Frontier may have been really odd not to mention verbose middle name.
+At the same time, he chose not to name his second son Lucknow.
+In any event, Coomassie does have a

-have a certain ring to it and the name help keep a bit of family history alive for the next generation until 1965 when Charles Coomassie WIllaims passed away.
+certain ring to it and the name helped keep a bit of family history alive for another generation until 1965 when Charles Coomassie Williams passed away.

-The old sergeant himself soldiered on until 1933 when he passed away on 7 October at Putley Green, Herefordshire at the ripe old age of 97 and at the time one of the last survivors of
+The old sergeant himself soldiered on until 1933 when he passed away on 7 October at Putley Green, Herefordshire at the ripe old age of 97 and at the time one of the last British

 The sender signed the card only with the initial "E" and inscribed a somewhat cryptic poem that reads: